Yuteoctober/wins95Portfolio/README.md

   - Chat Bot is able to be switched on/off
   - Added Weekly Fortune Teller in Project folder.
 21/07/2025
   - Added Tile grid App 10/27/2025
+  - Added fetching background from tile screen mode with toggle on/off 30/07/2025

 Library used: